 Are you a Nigerian-trained doctor?
 Do you want to work in Kuwait as a Nigerian-trained doctor?
-This article will shed light on the requirements and how to work in Kuwait as a Nigerian-trained doctor.
+This article will shed light on the requirements and how to work in Kuwait as a Nigerian-trained doctor and the potential challenges.

 Note: This article also applies to foreign-trained dentists, nurses and allied health workers who intend to practice in the state of Kuwait.